Scrivito/scrivito-neoletter-form-widgets/readme.md

 - "Submission messages" tab
   - Submitting message type: Select the type of message displayed while the form is being submitted.
   - Submitting message: Message shown while the form is being submitted.
 (Visible if submitting message type is set to `Default text`).
   - Submitting content: Widgets shown while the form is being submitted.
-(Visible if submitting message type is set to `Widget list`).
+(Visible if submitting message type is set to `Custom content`).
   - Preview submitting message/widgets: Preview the message or content displayed while the form is being submitted.
 Works only in edit mode.
   - Submission success message type: Select the type of message displayed after successful form submission.
   - Submitted message: Message shown after the form was successfully submitted.
 (Visible if submission success message type is set to `Default text`).
   - Submission success content: Widgets shown after the form was successfully submitted.
-(Visible if submission success message type is set to `Widget list`).
+(Visible if submission success message type is set to `Custom content`).
   - Preview success message/widgets: Preview the message or content displayed after the form was successfully submitted.
 Works only in edit mode.
   - Submission failure message type: Select the type of failure message displayed upon submission failure.
   - Failed message: Message shown if the form submission failed.
-(Visible if submission failure message type is set to `Default list`).
+(Visible if submission failure message type is set to `Default text`).
   - Submission failure content: Widgets shown if the form submission failed.
-(Visible if submission failure message type is set to `Widget list`).
+(Visible if submission failure message type is set to `Custom content`).
   - Show retry button: Show a retry button at the end of the message/widgets.
   - Retry button text: The text for the retry button.
   - Retry button alignment: Alignment for the retry button.